alexblake1290/pages-test/acc-page/content/project/two/index.md

 ## Solving the problem with binomial GLMs

-We use Binomial GLMs.
-In these models a steep, S-shaped curve shows a strong correlation between product performance and temperature.
+When we visualize binomial GLMs, a steep S-shaped curve shows a strong correlation between product performance and temperature.
 A flatter curve is a weak correlation.

 #### Results are clear on the West Coast